SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-The ``RandomNumberGenerator`` protocol does not make any assumptions about how each random number will be generated – it just requires that any generator provides a standard way to generate a new random number.
+The ``RandomNumberGenerator`` protocol does not make any assumptions about how each random number will be generated – it simply requires the generator to provide a standard way to generate a new random number.

 Here's an implementation of a class that adopts and conforms to